12th Filmfare Awards

-The 12th Filmfare Awards were held in 1965.
+The 12th Filmfare Awards were held in 1965, honoring the best Hindi films released over the previous year.

 Sangam led the ceremony with 11 nominations, followed by Dosti with 7 nominations and Shehar Aur Sapna with 4 nominations.

 Dosti won 6 awards, including Best Film and Best Music Director (Laxmikant–Pyarelal), thus becoming the most-awarded film at the ceremony.

 Sangam was the runner-up of the ceremony with 4 awards, including Best Director (for Raj Kapoor) Best Actress (for Vyjayanthimala).